-Choosing an Italian Language Course in Italy
+How to Choose an Italian Language School in Italy

-The author enjoying food, wine and conversation in Italy.
+|The author enjoying food, wine, and conversation in Italy.

 "I've made you something really special for lunch," Mario's mum said, kissing me on the cheek.
 "I hope you like horse."